MMNetworks/myproxy/README.md

 <ul>
 <li>Syntax: &lt;src&gt;;&lt;source&gt;;&lt;regex&gt;
 <ul>
-<li>        source IP or subnet to include or exclude of prefixed with !</li>
+<li>        source IP or subnet to include for TLS break or exclude if prefixed with !</li>
 <li>        the second value determines if the source IP is the connection IP or forwarded IP if set (client) or the source IP is only the connection IP when the forwarded IP is set(proxy) (i.e. connection IP is likely a downstream proxy).
 As default both IPs are checked against </li>
 <li>        the third value is a regex to match the URL against.</li>
 <li>The include/exclude file will be appended to the incexc list</li>